zawmoelwin/table-master/README.md

 Or if you are creating multi-tenant application, you can create a group of tables on creating a new user and still able to access these tables with the Model class created on the fly.

+It is not completed yet so you might not be able to use it as a gem.
+Any new idea is welcomed and feel free to take a look at the code in the lib folder.